OnionIoT/documentation/docs/introduction/intro.md

 ## How to provide feedback

-We want to learn from our customers what information is important to them.
+We want to learn from our users what information is important to them.

 **To provide feedback:**